albar965/littlenavmap-manual/src/en/SCENERY.rst

     manually or using other programs. *Little Navmap* might crash or show wrong data otherwise.

-.. _load-scenery-library-dialog-mfsf-apt-navdata:
+.. _load-scenery-library-dialog-msfs-apt-navdata:

 Microsoft Flight Simulator 2020  Airports and Navdata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Little Navmap*  has the following limitations due to MSFS BGL restrictions and lack of
+*Little Navmap*  has the following limitations due to MSFS BGL restrictions:
-documentation at time of writing:

 -  *Little Navmap* cannot read SID and STAR from MSFS.
+This is planned for a future version.
 -  MSFS seems to have no clear concept of scenery order (``Content.xml`` is unreliable).
    Add-ons are loaded by alphabetical order by *Little Navmap*.
    To put an add-on to the end of the loading list prefix the folder name with a ``z_``,